How to Froth Milk Without a Frother: 5 Home Methods

 - Rest for 30 seconds, then scoop onto your coffee with a spoon.

 This method creates foam that holds its shape longest—ideal for cappuccinos where you want that distinct foam layer.
 The microwave heat sets the protein structure, creating more stable bubbles than other manual methods.
+If you enjoy French press coffee, you'll already have the equipment needed for both brewing and frothing.

 Choosing the Right Milk